-Grenada’s most important historical figures, Maurice Bishop, would have been 74 years old today.
+Grenada’s most important historical figure, Maurice Bishop, would have been 74 years old today.
 The revolutionary leader of the island now beloved for its tranquillity and spice-filled forests was only 39 years old when he and his pregnant mistress were executed by machine-gunned firing squad on Oct.
 19, 1983.

 Bishop was active in politics from a very young age.
 Born in Venezuela to Grenadian parents, he was an especially active and involved student, saying of his secondary education, “Here I had much interest in politics, history and sociology”.